ahmadazd/drag_and_drop_submission_workflow/README.md

 ### NOTE: please make sure to install docker or singularity before using the image.

-files directory: contains the files to be submitted (contains four fastq files for testing)
+files directory: contains the files to be submitted (contains files for testing)

 output directory : contains the metadata_submission outputs ((experimental_spreadsheet)) and log files